LivingJW30/BeeVerse/README.md

 ## Guided questions
-1. What is an executable and what are the differnces on Windows vs. Linux systems?
+1. What is an executable and what are the differences on Windows vs. Linux systems?
 2. Is there a way to see the source code of an application?
-3. How can a string in source code be beneficial to taking a certain path in an application?
+3. How can a string from the source code be beneficial to taking a certain path in an application?

 Note: You only need to submit the flag but hopefully these questions can help you work your way through the challenge.

 ## Resources
-*will be updated at challenge end*
+- For Windows OS use the IMPORTANT file with the .exe extension
+- For Linux OS use the IMPORTANT file without the extension

 ## Write up
 *will be updated at challenge end*